einargs/runtime-ltl/README.md

 environments.
 The script is commented, but rough, as I am not very familiar with bash scripting.

-The script will print to STDOUT the generated IR and then execute it using the `lli` interpreter.
+The script will compile the input file to IR and then print out the IR.
+It will also compile the file to a binary that it will then execute.
+I would prefer to use the `lli` interpreter, but unfortunately that requires manually setting up the linking to the standard library, which is a complex task better tackled later on in the project.

 Syntax:
 ```
-[PASS_SO=<plugin shared object>] ./run-pass.sh <source input> [<IR output file>]
+[PASS_SO=<plugin shared object>] [CLANG=<clang binary>]
+./run-pass.sh <source input>
+    [<binary output file>] [<IR output file>]
 ```

+Environment variables can be defined that affect the behavior of the program.
+`PASS_SO` will provide a path for the shared object that should be loaded.
+`CLANG` will provide a path to a clang executable that should be used.

-If `PASS_SO` is an environment variable, it will use that as the shared object for dynamically linking the plugin.
-The first argument is the source file, and the second argument is an optional file to output the generated IR to.
+The first argument is the source file, the second argument is an optional file to output the binary to, and the third argument is an optional file to output the generated IR to.